Home

 Day 29: Leisure day in Kathmandu

 It will be a contingency day in case the flight from Lukla gets delayed.
-In case everything goes as per the schedule, you can enjoy the rest of the day strolling around Kathmandu, visit the places you wish and do some souvenir shopping.
+In case everything goes as per the schedule, you can enjoy the rest of the day strolling around Kathmandu, visiting the places you wish, and doing some souvenir shopping.
 In the evening, we will enjoy the farewell dinner at the hotel with the team along with some cultural performances.
 Overnight stay at a hotel in Kathmandu.

 Day 30: Final Departure